leggiero/pipenv/README.md

     $ brew install pipenv

-Or, if you\'re using Debian Buster+:
+Or, if you\'re using Debian Buster+ or Ubuntu 19.10+:

     $ sudo apt install pipenv